wandb/docs/docs/guides/integrations/other/composer.md

 | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `project`                 | W&B project name (str, optional)
 | `group`                   | W&B group name (str, optional)
 | `name`                   |  W&B run name.
-If not specified, the State.run_name will be used (str, optional)
+If not specified, the State.run_name is used (str, optional)
 | `entity`                   | W&B entity name, such as your username or W&B Team name (str, optional)
 | `tags`                   | W&B tags (List[str], optional)
 | `log_artifacts`                 | Whether to log checkpoints to wandb, default: `false` (bool, optional)|
 | `rank_zero_only`         | Whether to log only on the rank-zero process.
 When logging artifacts, it is highly recommended to log on all ranks.
-Artifacts from ranks ≥1 will not be stored, which may discard pertinent information.
+Artifacts from ranks ≥1 are not stored, which may discard pertinent information.
 For example, when using Deepspeed ZeRO, it would be impossible to restore from checkpoints without artifacts from all ranks, default: `True` (bool, optional)
 | `init_kwargs`                   | Params to pass to `wandb.init` such as your wandb `config` etc [See here](https://docs.wandb.ai/ref/python/init) for the full list `wandb.init` accepts